-- 3 or less Tardies to class or school - 2 or less Teacher Managed Behavior Referrals - No D's or F's at the end of the grading period (mid-term, quarter, semester)
+- 3 or fewer Tardies to class or school - 2 or fewer Teacher Managed Behavior Referrals - 1 D or less at the end of the grading period (mid-term, quarter, semester)

-Passes may be revoked at any time if the student has unexcused absences or unexcused tardies to school, breaking the responsibility contract, failure to maintain passing grades in all classes, or office managed referrals.
+Passes may be revoked at any time if the student has unexcused absences or unexcused tardies to school, breaking the responsibility contract, failure to maintain passing grades in all classes, office managed referrals, or at the Principal's discretion.
 If an Oriole Pass or Senior Privilege is revoked, students will not be eligible until one full quarter has passed to regain eligibility.
 Students will be required to report to the designated study hall classroom.

 Juniors will be considered for Oriole Passes starting 2nd semester if they have met the criteria for both quarter 1 and quarter 2.
-Juniors will not be allowed to come in late or leave early, however.